 \subsection{DISTA-Net: A Dynamic Framework}

-To integrate ISTA with network-based sparse representation, DISTA-Net maps each ISTA iteration to a network layer.
-By stacking these layers and enabling end-to-end training, the network optimizes parameters automatically, improving upon traditional ISTA's manually designed parameters while maintaining interpretability.
-Building upon ISTA-Net's framework for compressed sensing, we introduce two key improvements.
+The details of our DISTA-Net are illustrated in Fig. ~\ref{fig:Framework}.
+Building upon ISTA-Net's framework, we introduce two key improvements.
 First, we design a data-adaptive nonlinear transformation function $\mathcal{F}_d(\cdot)$ that maps images to richer dimensional representations while emphasizing significant image regions.
 The transformation follows: